 Learn more by yourself with this tab!

-Creep, the first single ever released by the now-famous band Radiohead (off of their debut album, Pablo Honey), is one of the most popular songs for new guitar players to learn, and for good reason.
+Creep was the first single ever released by Radiohead, and came from their debut album, Pablo Honey.
 It was not incredibly popular upon its first release, but after seeing some play overseas and on alternative radio stations, it was reissued in 1993 to major commercial success.

 Freeway Jam by Jeff beck